-I would like to acknowledge my deep sense of gratitude to my supervisor Department of , Vignan's Foundation for Science, Technology and Research (Deemed to be University), Vadlamudi, Guntur, for his constant valuable guidance and encouragement.
+I would like to acknowledge my deep sense of gratitude to my supervisor Department of, Vignan's Foundation for Science, Technology and Research (Deemed to be University), Vadlamudi, Guntur, for his constant valuable guidance and encouragement.
 He gladly accepted all the pains in going through my work again and again and gave me opportunity to learn essential research skills.
 This thesis would not have been possible without his insightful and critical suggestions, his active participation in constructing right models and a very supportive attitude.
-I will always remain grateful to him for giving direction to my life.

-Department of for providing the necessary facilities for carrying out the research work.

-I would like to thank the doctoral committee panel, , ,

-for providing me with their suggestions.
+I will always remain grateful to him for giving direction to my life. g. mercus ee man ret grand and them to may meet I express my sincere thanks to, Vice Chancellor,, Head of the Department of for providing the necessary facilities for carrying ou the research work.
+I would like to thank the doctoral committee panel, for providing me with their suggestions.
 I would like to express my heartiest thanks to my colleague for valuable comments, suggestions and discussions.
 I am grateful to for his uncountable help during the hardware implementation in cadence Lab despite of his numerous duties and busy schedule.
-I would like to acknowledge the support of my parents and my sisters for their continuing support and encouragement.
+I would like to acknowledge the support of my parents and my sisters for their continuing suppor and encouragement. <name candidate="" of="" the=""></name> The of the cultivate (This is just a sample only.
+The candidate is free to include his acknowledgement) (This is just a sample only.
+The canadate is free to include his acknowledgement)

-<Name of the candidate>

-(This is just a sample only.
-The candidate is free to include his acknowledgement)